 But this isn’t just Trump’s fault.
 Mass-media coverage continues to leave readers under-informed about what happened, why and what they should do when a new cyber attack is uncovered.

 Sometimes it’s just wrong.
-The Washington Post first trumpeted a scoop that Russian hackers had breached Vermont electric utility’s systems, then rushed to correct the story, reporting that Russians weren’t involved and there might not have been any hacking.
+The Washington Post first trumpeted a scoop that Russian hackers had breached a Vermont electric utility’s systems, then rushed to correct the story, reporting that Russians weren’t involved and there might not have been any hacking.

 All of this can leave readers and listeners feeling confused, disempowered or worse.